ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 And Nicholas and Rhoda's children are:

-  - **Lois Almy (Pine) Snedeker** (1805? to 07 Nov 1890) married William Snedeker (sometimes spelled "Snediker") in 1831 in South Hempstead.
+  - **Lois Almy (Pine) Snedeker** (1805? to 07 Nov 1890) married William Snedeker (sometimes spelled "Snediker") in 1831 in (South) Hempstead.
 Their children include [Livingston Snedeker](https://www.findagrave.com/memorial/180916294/livingston-snedeker) (May 1836 to 10 Aug 1906).
 William was also involved in the dry goods business in Manhattan, and later, in Staten Island, where he moved the family.
 More can be learned about them in [that section]({{% relref "staten-island" %}}).

 <div class="cols">
 {{% fig "hempstead/NY-gbr-p392" "350" /%}}
 {{% fig "hempstead/NY-gbr-p248" "350" /%}}
 </div>

   - **[Abigail "Abby" Seaman (Pine) Higbie](https://www.findagrave.com/memorial/108830062/abby-s-higby)** (15 Feb 1805 to 05 May 1877), spelled "Abby" in the Church records and on her tombstone, but "Abbey" is also used.
 Both Emily and Edward Mills appear to be mentioned in the Last Will and Testament of Abby's husband Henry Higbie (? to 30 Oct 1881), dated 21 Oct 1881.
-In the 1850 United States Federal Census in Hempstead, Henry is listed as a farmer.
-Abby and Henry were married in 1852 in South Hempstead.
+In the 1850 United States Federal Census in Hempstead, Henry is listed as a farmer, and the records of Christ's First Presbyterian Church in Hempstead list him as an Elder.
+Abby and Henry were married in 1852 in (South) Hempstead by Reverend Nathaniel C. Locke.

 {{% fig "hempstead/NY-gbr-p388" "500" /%}}

   - **[Jerusha Pine](https://www.findagrave.com/memorial/108830285/jerusha-pine)** (? to 31 Aug 1860) presumably named for her grandmother Jerusha (Mills) Pine listed above.

   - **[Charles Mills Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine)** (1812 to 08 Oct 1897), approximately 16 years old when his father died.
 Professionally, Charles went by "Charles M. Pine" or "C. M. Pine".
 At least two independent sources confirm that Charles' middle name is "Mills".
 Read more about Charles' life and family in the [Staten Island]({{% relref "staten-island" %}}) section.
+At least as late as 1849, as Charles was establishing his Staten Island store, he was an Elder in Christ's First Presbyterian Church in Hempstead.
+(1895, Souvenir of the 250th Anniversary of Christ’s First Presbyterian Church: Hempstead, Long Island, N.Y., October 14, 15, 16, 1894, p34, archive.org.)

   - **[Samuel Mills Pine](https://www.findagrave.com/memorial/180274612/samuel-mills-pine)** (26 Nov 1814 to 14 Mar 1880), 13 years old when his father died.
 "His middle name 'Mills' is in honor of his paternal grandmother, Jerusha Mills (married to Rheuben Pine)."
 (11 Nov 2023, Jacqueline Igliozzi, personal correspondence.)
-Samuel was a carriage maker.
+Samuel was a carriage maker, and for a time, he was the Superintendent of the Sunday School at Christ's First Presbyterian Church in Hempstead.
+(1895, Souvenir of the 250th Anniversary of Christ’s First Presbyterian Church: Hempstead, Long Island, N.Y., October 14, 15, 16, 1894, p59, archive.org.)

 {{% fig "hempstead/NY-gbr-p251" "500" /%}}